Usability Evaluation

 Strategies you can use to overcome resistance to usability changes:

 1. Keep Communication Open: Establish open lines of communication between researchers and stakeholders.
 Clearly explain why you suggest the changes you’ve proposed.
-It's good to discuss concerns together in a clear and open way.

-3. Highlight Long-Term Benefits: Point out the good that will happen in the long run because of user-centric design.
+3. Highlight Long-Term Benefits: Point out the good that will happen in the long-run because of user-centric design.
 Teach stakeholders how valuable it is to fix usability issues early in the design process.
 Emphasize benefits like more satisfied users, spending less money, and building stronger loyalty to the brand.

 Get your free template for “Good Questions for Stakeholder Interviews”